How to troubleshoot problems with iCloud - Outlook synchronization

 - CodeTwo Sync for iCloud Outlook add-in is not disabled.
-During activation, our program slightly modifies the Outlook Add-In installed on your system.
-This is very often detected by local antivirus software or Outlook itself.
-Go to the list of active add-ins in Outlook’s options.
-The first add-in which is turned on is Sync for iCloud (but this is not our software, this is the Apple's add-in).
-Most probably, our CodeTwo Sync for iCloud add-in is at the bottom of the list as a disabled add-in.
-Try turning it on again.
+To check the add-in's status, go to the list of active add-ins in Outlook’s options.
+Note that the first add-in which is turned on is Sync for iCloud, but this is not our software - this is the Apple's add-in.
+Find the CodeTwo Sync for iCloud add-in.
+If it's disabled, try turning it on again.
 See our article on how to enable disabled add-ins in Outlook.

 If you meet all of the above requirements and the problem is still present, apply the following solutions in the exact order provided.
 After each step, check if the issue is solved.